solaranamnesis/ottohahn/full-text-english.md

 However, the structure in the meteorite inclusions is always, I would like to say: symmetric, in harmony with its outlines.

 5\.
-When the crystals are weathered the layers change from the outside to the inside — concentrically — but there is no trace of weathering in the inclusions of the chondrites and their structures are always eccentric.
+When crystals are weathered the layers change from the outside to the inside — concentrically — but there is no trace of weathering in the inclusions of the chondrites and their structures are always eccentric.

 6\.
-Regarding the mineral inclusions, they give different sights depending on their nature.
-The deposits are quite arbitrary forms, such as glass-liquid-inclusions and crystallites.
+Regarding the mineral inclusions, they provide different sights depending on their nature.
+The deposits have quite arbitrary forms, such as glass-liquid-inclusions and crystallites.

-But where crystal laws appear in the inclusions, they always depends on the crystalline form.
-Neither is the case with meteorite forms.
-No trace of inclusions in accordance with a crystalline form!
+But where crystal laws appear in the inclusions, they always depend on the crystalline form.
+This is not the case with meteorite forms.
+No trace of inclusions in accordance with crystalline forms!

 7\.
 A sheet breakage is only visible if a mechanical force creates a surface for light refraction phenomena.
 Without this, it is imperceptible.
 If cleavage surfaces are not present, light refraction phenomena do not show the meteorite inclusions, just "dust material".